 Maybe you’ve scoffed at the idea that focused training for soft skills is imperative to the success of your business, but it’s time to reexamine that belief.

 The Stanford Research Institute International and the Carnegie Mellon Foundation found that 75% of long-term job success depends upon soft skills mastery and only 25% on technical skills.

 Other research from LinkedIn identified soft skills as the number one training priority among CEOs.
-Soft skills are going to be the future of workplace training in 2019.
+Soft skills are going to be the future of workplace training.

-VR is truly the future of corporate training.
+Virtual and augmented reality is truly the future of corporate training.
 Long a training staple in certain industries (e.g., pilot training and other simulators), VR is now expanding to more areas as a way to practice a skill before it actually needs to be applied.
 Augmented reality offers benefits from customer service to healthcare and beyond.

 You may be hiring employees fresh out of college who have never had a job before.
 Why?
-The competitive job market has sent many millennials (and beyond) into college in order to compete.
-However, the resulting college graduates have great technical skills but no understanding of how to apply them.
+The competitive job market has sent many millennials and Gen Z students into college in order to compete.
+However, the resulting college graduates have great technical skills but little understanding of how to apply them.

 Online mentorship programs, either through your own company or outside of it, can help coach these inexperienced workers to increase their productivity, longevity, and chances of success.